Chapter Twelve

 Henmos: "Numbers.
 Counting.
 Recording.
 These enable coordination at scale—let six hundred people live together without constant conflict.
 But they also enable control.
 Enable tracking debts, measuring obligations, enforcing hierarchies.
 The same tool that enables cooperation enables domination.
 I see both futures, and I don't know which we're building."

 Wenh received her pendant for the final time.
-Her voice was heavy with the weight of seventy years of pattern-seeing, of watching the trap close even as beauty emerged.
+Her voice was heavy with the weight of seventy winters of pattern-seeing, of watching the trap close even as beauty emerged.

 "We're midwifing the Bronze Age," she said flatly.
 "Everything we've built here—the permanent settlement, the specialized roles, the accumulated innovations, the hierarchies forming—it's all leading toward what comes next.
 Cities.
 Kingdoms.
 Writing.
 Warfare.
 The things our descendants will call 'civilization.'"